Azure/azure-sdk-for-net/sdk/appconfiguration/Azure.Data.AppConfiguration/samples/Sample11_SettingsSnapshot.md

 # Update a Configuration If Unchanged

-This sample illustrates how to create, retrieve, and modify the status of `ConfigurationSettingSnapshot` objects.
-A `ConfigurationSettingSnapshot` object
+This sample illustrates how to create, retrieve, and modify the status of a `ConfigurationSettingSnapshot`.

 To get started, you'll need a connection string to the Azure App Configuration.
 See the [README](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/appconfiguration/Azure.Data.AppConfiguration/README.md) for links and instructions.